|

 to your home (i.e., adding a garage, room or pool).

-In addition, Disabled homeowners who purchase or move into a different
+In addition, Disabled homeowners who purchase or move into a different home in Texas may also transfer the percentage

-former home’s school tax ceiling.
+of School taxes paid, based on the former home’s school tax ceiling.
 This is commonly referred to as a Ceiling Transfer.

-To transfer your tax ceiling for the purposes of County, City or Junior College District
+To transfer your tax ceiling for the purposes of County, City, or Junior College District taxes, however, you must move to another

-a certificate from the appraisal district for the former home and take it to the appraisal
+home within the same taxing unit.
+You must request a certificate from the appraisal district for the former home and take it to the

-You may not claim both the Age 65 or Older and Disability exemption in the same tax year.
+You may not receive both the Age 65 or Older and Disabled Person exemption from the same taxing unit in the same tax year,

 Surviving Spouse of a Person who Received the Disability Exemption